Demographics of China

 The People's Republic of China is the second most-populous country in the world with a population exceeding 1.4 billion, only surpassed by India.
+China was the world's most populous country until it was surpassed by India in 2023.

+In 2025, China's population officially stood at 1.404 billion, which was three million less than the previous year, with the lowest recorded birthrate since at least the proclamation of the People's Republic of China in 1949.
 China's population has a relatively small youth component, partially a result of the strict enforcement of China's one-child policy that was in effect from 1979 until 2015, which limited urban families to one child and rural families to two.
-As of 2022, Chinese state media reported the country's total fertility rate to be 1.09, one of the lowest in the world alongside South Korea, Taiwan, Hong Kong and Singapore.
+As of 2025, the country's total fertility rate was below 1.0, one of the lowest in the world alongside South Korea, Taiwan, Hong Kong and Singapore.
+Since 2022, deaths have outstripped births in the country.

-China was the world's most populous country from at least 1950 until being surpassed by India in 2023.

-By one estimate, in 2024 China's population stood at about 1.408 billion, down from the 1.412 billion recorded in the 2020 census.
 According to the 2020 census, 91.11% of the population was Han Chinese, and 8.89% were minorities.
 China's population growth rate is -0.10%.
 China conducted its sixth national population census in 2010, and its seventh census was completed in late 2020, with data released in May 2021.

-China faces the challenge of an aging population due to increased life expectancy and declining birth rates.
-This demographic shift has implications for social services and the labor force.